Master of Science in European Forestry

 (Erasmus Mundus Joint Master Degree Programme)

-A joint course-based accredited Erasmus+: Erasmus Mundus MSc programme run by six renowned European universities
+A joint course-based accredited double-degree Erasmus+: Erasmus Mundus MSc programme run by six renowned European universities

 Our programme is a two-year interdisciplinary programme that provides academic education in the field of sustainable resource management with an emphasis on current bioeconomy issues.
 MSc EF offers a new approach to forestry and nature management markets and it connects the increasing number of forest-related issues with a European dimension at international as well as national levels.